pudly/schmopera-hugo/content/articles/boston-baroque-s-louisa-muller-on-amadigi.md

 **LM:** No. I think the thing that's special about is there's nothing in between the audience and the performance itself.

-Arturo Fernandez:

-I also imagine that with a room like this, once the overhead lights go out, it's going to get pretty dark.
+**AF:** I also imagine that with a room like this, once the overhead lights go out, it's going to get pretty dark.

-Louisa Muller:

-Yeah, absolutely.
+**LM:** Yeah, absolutely.
 Today was one of the first days that we had all the lights on.
-You can really feel like it's

-sort of focused in on the stage.
+You can really feel like it's sort of focused in on the stage.

-Arturo Fernandez:

-And also, it looks like it's going to be pretty close to the action.
+**AF:** And also, it looks like it's going to be pretty close to the action.

-Louisa Muller:

-Yeah, really close.
+LM: Yeah, really close.

 Arturo Fernandez: